turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 Take time to share out some reflections from the group and share any reflections you have from the conversations.

-  ### Survey (5 min)
+  ### Final Reflection (5 min)
 Please have students complete the Gear Up reflection in their personal Gear Up gist.
-These reflections will take the place of Gear Up Surveys.
+These reflections will take the place of Gear Up Surveys, and students should continue using that same gist to reflect throughout the module.

  Facilitator:  Close with a few final thoughts to summarize the group discussion